hews/gosubst/README.md

 Like `envsubst` it reads from STDIN and writes to STDOUT (both with pipes, and in interactive mode), and expands environmental variables in the form `${ENVVAR}`.
 Unlike envsubst, there is no way to filter or print the variables that are used, and variables in the form `$ENVVAR` are ignored.

 After variable expansion, however, comes the fun part!
 The input is treated like a [Go template][gotemplates], and the context for the calling process is injected into it.
-This context includes environmental variables, shell variables, and details about the process.
+This context includes some shell variables, details about the process, and debugging flags.

 A full suite of functions is available to use in templating via [Sprig][sprig]!
 Finally, there is an available function `sh("...")` that hands off to `sh -c '...'`, so that we can nest shell commands into the template.